romeo81/bash-scripts/README.md

       sudo git clone https://github.com/romeo81/bash-scripts.git

-then you need to change the promissions on the files with
+then you need to change the permission on the files with

       sudo chmod +x <filename.sh>